 13. Support healthy exits

 When an employee opts for another opportunity, inside or outside of the company, a great manager celebrates with them.
-There’s no need for petty personal feelings; a strong manager wishes them well, then gets to work on figuring out how to be the better opportunity.
+There’s no need for petty personal feeling.
+Wish them well, then gets to work on figuring out how to make your team the better opportunity.

-We hope you take what you’ve learned in this guide, and can apply it to your own organization!
+We hope you take these people management tips, and apply it to your organization.
 Here are some concrete action steps to start with:

 - Get the right HR technology.
 Recognition?
 Performance reviews?
 Engagement surveys?
 There’s an app for that.
 Kazoo’s all-in-one Employee Experience Platform helps create highly engaged workplaces while reducing major business pain points like turnover, low morale, productivity, and absenteeism.
 Take the guesswork out of being a great manager, and let technology do the heavy lifting for you by scheduling a demo today.